john-cd/rust_howto/bk/drafts/categories/virtualization/containerization.md

 ### Container Runtime

 'containerd' is an industry-standard container runtime.
 It is available as a daemon for Linux and Windows, which can manage the complete container lifecycle of its host system: image transfer and storage, container execution and supervision, low-level storage and network attachments, etc.

-TODO cover https://github.com/containerd/rust-extensions A collection of Rust crates to extend containerd.

 ### Container Image Management